isMak1/PHP-MVC-Framework/README.md

 # PHP-MVC-Framework
-A simple presentation of a framework built from the ground up using OOP PHP MVC
+A simple presentation of a framework built from the ground up using OOP PHP MVC With Login and signup.